bioinform/somaticseq/utilities/dockered_pipelines/bamSimulator/README.md

 * ```--output-dir``` Output directory
 * ```--merge-bam``` Flag to merge the tumor and normal bam file input
 * ```--split-bam``` Flag to split BAM file for tumor and normal
-* ```--clean-bam``` Flag to go through the BAM file and remove reads where more than 2 identical read names are present.
+* ```--clean-bam``` Flag to go through the BAM file and remove reads where more than 2 identical read names are present, or reads where its read length and CIGAR string do not match.
 This was necessary for some BAM files downloaded from TCGA.
 However, a proper pair-end BAM file should not have the same read name appearing more than twice.
-Use this only when necessary.
+Use this only when necessary as it first sorts BAM file by qname, goes through the cleaning procedure, then re-sort by coordinates.
 * ```--indel-realign``` Conduct GATK Joint Indel Realignment on the two output BAM files.
 Instead of syntheticNormal.bam and syntheticTumor.bam, the final BAM files will be **syntheticNormal.JointRealigned.bam** and **syntheticTumor.JointRealigned.bam**.
 * ```--seed``` Random seed.
 Pick any integer for reproducibility purposes.
 * ```--threads``` Split the BAM files evenly in N regions, then process each (pair) of sub-BAM files in parallel.